byu-oit/handel/docs/supported-services/beanstalk.rst

 Depending on this service
 -------------------------
-The Beanstalk service cannot be referenced as a dependency for another Handel service
+The Beanstalk service cannot be referenced as a dependency for another Handel service.

 Events produced by this service
 -------------------------------